kmgarvey279/flashcards/README.md

 - _Open the index.hrml file in your web browser of choice._

 ### Specs
-_-Click 'question' to see the definition of any term_ _-Click the definition to hide it_
+- _Click 'question' to see the definition of any term_
+- _Click the definition to hide it_